Members must login to see members-only hikes

 Hiking Safety

+We are an ohana of volunteers and enthusiasts dedicated to enjoying, protecting and conserving Hawaii’s extensive network of hiking trails.
 Oahu trails can be as treacherous as they are beautiful.
 Every year, dozens of people become lost, injured, and/or need to be rescued in Hawaii’s mountains.
 Most of these incidents are avoidable.

 Establishing a Hike Plan